This Vegan Coffee Cake is a moist, buttery vanilla cake filled with sweet cinnamon sugar and topped with a crunchy walnut cinnamon streusel.

 Let the cake cool completely on a wire rack before serving, cutting, or glazing.

 The glazing is totally optional, but like any cake, adding a little sweet drizzle on top makes it even more delicious.
+Simply make a batch of my vegan royal icing, and drizzle on top of the cooled coffee cake.

 There are many ways to make coffee cake, and you can play with flavors by swapping some of the ingredients in this recipe.